Rifts (role-playing game): North America

+The strongest power in North America is the Coalition States (CS), which is based in the arcological city of Chi-Town and lays claim to northern Illinois, all of Iowa, the Texas Panhandle, Missouri, and the eastern half of Ontario, Canada.
+The second greatest power is Free Quebec, a former Coalition State that seceded following a civil war with the other Coalition States.

-Mexico is ruled by a group of vampire kingdoms, who treat humans as little more than cattle to feed upon.
-North of the Rio Grande, west of Texas and roaming most of the American Southwest are large nomadic bands/tribes of bandits who collectively form the "Pecos Empire" which incorporates the cities of El Paso, Los Alamos (formerly Austin) and "Houstown", its unofficial capital.
-Though the nation is not part of a cohesive power structure or political organization, "Emperor Sabre Laser" is attempting to unite the city-states under his banner.
-Much of the western United States has more or less willingly reverted to a mix of modern and past technology, and the days of the Wild West, where outlaws ride hovercycles into battle, cowboys are as likely to raise dinosaurs as they are cattle, cyborgs prospect for gold and other minerals, and wild buffalo, sent to another dimension to prevent their extinction, have returned to the plains in the millions.
-American Natives have divided into two groups.
-The Traditionalists, who were also taken by the spirit people and returned to Earth along with the Bison, refuse to use most items of technology, preferring the old ways.
-Then there is the modern camp, who have designed many technological marvels of their own.
-The pockets of civilization include the "Colorado Baronies", Hope, Testament, Wilmington, and Charity, a collective of small and a few large towns, founded by the survivors of the Denver area.
-In Arizona, the "Clarkdale Confederacy" (Clarkdale, Jerome, and Cottonwood), has managed to survive even as Flagstaff, Prescott and Phoenix have collapsed around them; there is also the town founded and run by mercenaries known as "Arzno".
+Mexico is ruled by a group of vampire kingdoms, who treat humans as little more than food.
+North of the Rio Grande, west of Texas and roaming most of the American Southwest are large nomadic bands/tribes of bandits who collectively form the Pecos Empire, consisting of El Paso, Los Alamos, and Houstown.
+Much of the western United States has more or less willingly reverted to a mix of modern and past technology akin to the Wild West.

 The Royal Canadian Mounted Police managed to survive the great cataclysm, though Canada itself did not.
 The Mounties have become an independent law enforcement force called the Tundra Rangers, patrolling the northern wilderness.

 The Midwest, both upper and central, is home to most of North America's population.
-The Manistique Imperium and Northern Gun in Michigan's Upper Peninsula, both Coalition allies, are among the biggest weapons manufacturing areas on the continent.
-"New Lazlo" is one of the largest cities in Michigan's southern portion.
+The Manistique Imperium and Northern Gun in Michigan's Upper Peninsula, both Coalition allies, are among the largest weapons manufacturing areas on the continent.
+New Lazlo is one of the largest cities in Michigan's southern portion.
 Chillicothe in Missouri is a large supplier of Coalition food processing and growing.
-However, Missouri's southern half, home to the city-states of "Whykin" (Poplar Bluff) and "Kingsdale" (West Plains) are in constant opposition to the CS and claim independence.
-North Dakota is home to the Wilk's firearms corporation, though not much else.
-Arkansas is home to the independent CS ally "El Dorado".
-Southern Illinois and the Ohio Valley is home to the "Federation of Magic".
-Also in the Ohio Valley is "Psyscape": a city-state founded by Psychics.
+Missouri's southern half, home to the city-states of Whykin (Poplar Bluff) and Kingsdale (West Plains) are in constant opposition to the CS and claim independence.
+Arkansas is home to the independent CS ally El Dorado.
+Southern Illinois and the Ohio Valley is home to the Federation of Magic.
+Also in the Ohio Valley is Psyscape, a city-state founded by psychics.